arvisre/lfs200-study/ch06-user-and-system-administration-commands/005_user-management-commands.md

 The default values that may be applied can be found in the file **/etc/default/useradd**.
 Image below: </br>
 <img width="561" height="283" alt="Screenshot From 2026-06-24 16-32-02" src="https://github.com/user-attachments/assets/8b1b67aa-f908-4f66-b00e-b1f21890a53e" /> </br>

+## Setting password for the new user account </br>
+I have to set a password for the user account that I have created.
+Setting password for other user's account require elevated privileges.